 Use of City property for the purposes of storing materials, equipment or other on, above or below the road, boulevard or sidewalk requires a Temporary Construction Related Encroachment (TCE) permit.
-Temporary Construction Related Encroachments are issued under the authority of the City of Ottawa’s Encroachment By-Law 2003-446.
+Temporary Construction Related Encroachments are issued under the authority of the City of Ottawa’s Road Activity By-law 2003-445.

 Examples of projects requiring a TCE include the following:

 - Hoisting with mobile crane, helicopter or boom truck

 - Pumping of concrete/Concrete mixers

 - Portable moving containers/flexible moving and storage systems

 - Roll off or disposal bin in roadway or public laneway (“dumpster”)